Hello hungry human…

 This strawberry shortcake is proof that simple desserts can still feel special.

-Whether you’re making it for guests, family, or just yourself on a random Tuesday, it shows up every time.
+Whether you’re making it for guests, family or just yourself on a random Tuesday, it shows up every time.

-So go ahead, slice, layer, and enjoy every bite.
 And if someone asks for the recipe?
-Smile and send them here.
+Send them here.